-The Office of Student Conduct seeks to support our students by providing clear expectations of behavior, positively reinforcing that behavior, and supporting students as they discover and define themselves.
-As students grow as a person, they will likely make decision resulting in negative actions.
-Our focus on advocacy recognizes these decisions are a natural part of the developmental process, and our belief in accountability recognizes that each person is responsible for his/her actions.
+The Office of Student Conduct seeks to support our students by providing clear expectations of behavior, reinforcing positive outcomes, and supporting students as they discover and define themselves.
+During personal growth, students could make decisions that negatively impact actions.
+Our focus on advocacy recognizes developing strong decision-making skills is a natural part of the developmental process.
+Our belief in accountability acknowledges that each person is responsible for their actions.

 Louisburg College responds with an understanding that college students are in a time of transition developmentally, professionally, and personally.
-In college, students will face internal and external conflicts which challenge their sense of self.
+In college, students face internal and external conflicts which challenge their sense of self.
 At Louisburg College, we seek to support students as they move through these conflicts and help them learn self-advocacy skills.
-This support comes from our daily interaction with students and programming, both active and passive.
+This support comes from daily interaction with students and active or passive programs.

-Louisburg College believes that accountability comes in many forms including: expectations setting and positive reinforcement of expected behavior; restorative justice; educational meetings; peer-to-peer interaction; and, the College’s student conduct process (Student Handbook).
+Louisburg College believes that answerability comes in many forms.
+This accountability includes expectation setting with positive reinforcement of the desired behavior, restorative justice, educational meetings, peer-to-peer interaction, and the college’s student conduct process (Student Handbook).
 Every experience is a learning opportunity.
-Through reflection on their decisions, a student may learn from that experience and apply what they learned to future experiences.
-Being held accountable can positively affect a student’s developmental process since it encourages self-awareness.
-If a student’s actions require intervention by the College, the focus will be on accepting responsibility for the actions, learning from the experience, and applying what is learned to future decisions.
+By reflecting on their decisions, students may apply what they learned from that situation to future ventures.
+Being held accountable can positively affect a student’s developmental process since it encourages considering others amidst self-awareness.
+Suppose a student’s actions require intervention by the college.
+In that case, the college will help the student focus on accepting responsibility for the actions, profiting from the event, and applying this knowledge to future decisions.